Chart Color Schemes

 Bexley - South shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 37.6% of residents aged 15+, surpassing the Australian average of 30.4% and NSW average of 32.2%.
+The area's educational profile is notable regionally, with university qualification rates of 37.6% among residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
 Bachelor degrees are most prevalent at 24.6%, followed by postgraduate qualifications (11.1%) and graduate diplomas (1.9%).
-Vocational credentials are also prominent, with 25.6% of residents aged 15+ holding such qualifications - advanced diplomas comprise 11.8% and certificates make up 13.8%.
+Vocational credentials are also prominent, with 25.6% of residents aged 15+ holding such qualifications - advanced diplomas account for 11.8% and certificates for 13.8%.

-Educational participation is high at 29.9%, including 7.9% in primary education, 7.4% in tertiary education, and 6.6% pursuing secondary education.
-Bexley South has three schools with a combined enrollment of 2,588 students, while the suburb demonstrates above-average socio-educational conditions (ICSEA: 1083).
-Educational provision is conventional, divided between one primary and two secondary institutions.
-School capacity exceeds typical residential needs at 15.8 places per 100 residents compared to the regional average of 11.4, indicating the area serves as an educational hub for the broader region.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education.
+This includes 7.9% in primary education, 7.4% in tertiary education, and 6.6% pursuing secondary education.
+Bexley - South's 3 schools have a combined enrollment reaching 2,588 students as of the latest available data.
+The area demonstrates above-average socio-educational conditions, with an ICSEA score of 1083.
+Educational provision follows conventional lines, split between 1 primary and 2 secondary institutions.
+School capacity exceeds typical residential needs, with 15.8 places per 100 residents compared to the regional average of 11.4, indicating that the area serves as an educational center for the broader region.

 Frequently Asked Questions - Education